You are here

 The College Cost Reduction and Access Act (CCRAA) of 2007 made significant changes to the Free Student Application for Financial Aid (FAFSA), which makes it easier for unaccompanied homeless youth to obtain financial support to pursue their education.
 This Act allows unaccompanied homeless youth to qualify as independent students for purposes of federal financial aid, as they need not report their parents’ information or have their parents sign the FAFSA.

 The McKinney-Vento Program at CDE is committed to seeing Colorado’s unaccompanied homeless youth receive quality K-12 education, graduate from high school, and gain access to and complete higher education.
 We provide technical support for Colorado school districts and colleges to assure compliance with the McKinney-Vento Homeless Assistance and College Cost Reduction Acts.

-Talk with your counselor if you are currently a high school student, or McKinney-Vento Homeless Education Liaison.
+- Currently a high school student?
+Talk with your counselor or McKinney-Vento Homeless Education Liaison.
 List of McKinney-Vento Homeless Liaisons.

-Each public two and four-year college and private four-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
+- Questions about entering college/university?
+Each public two and four-year college and private four-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact (SPOC) to assist you with all your questions about that particular college.
 List of college contacts.
-Call or email your questions to the person listed at the college you plan to attend.
+Call or email your questions to the person listed at the college you're interested in.

-- National Law Center on Homelessness & Poverty (NLCHP) Lawyers working to prevent and end homelessness by servicing as the legal arm of the nationwide movement to end homelessness.
+NLCHP is a group of lawyers working to prevent and end homelessness by serving as the legal arm of the nationwide movement to end homelessness.